Gore sues Al Jazeera America for unpaid millions

 Al Jazeera America did not immediately respond to a request for comment.

-The Qatar-owned news channel took over Current TV's signal last August and hired a slew of U.S. TV news veterans like Soledad O'Brien and John Seigenthaler.
-It is available in nearly 60 million U.S. homes.
+The Qatar-owned news channel began sending out its signal to more than 45 million homes last August after hiring a slew of U.S. TV news veterans like Soledad O'Brien and John Seigenthaler.